status-im/nimbus-eth2/docs/the_nimbus_book/src/developers.md

 make update
 ```

-To run a command that might use binaries from the Status Nim fork:
+## Environment

+Nimbus comes with a build environment similar to Python venv - this helps ensure that the correct version of Nim is used and that all dependencies can be found.

 ```bash
 ./env.sh bash # start a new interactive shell with the right env vars set